Tom Kundig

 Tom Kundig (born 1954) is an American architect and principal in the Seattle-based firm Olson Kundig Architects.
 He has won numerous professional honors.

 In 2015, Princeton Architectural Press released Tom Kundig: Works, a collection of Kundig's recent projects, including commercial spaces and public buildings.
-In 2011, Princeton Architectural Press released Tom Kundig: Houses 2, the follow up to the 2006 book, Tom Kundig: Houses, one of the Press’s bestselling architecture books of all time.
+In 2011, Princeton Architectural Press released Tom Kundig: Houses 2, the follow-up to the 2006 book, Tom Kundig: Houses, one of the Press’s bestselling architecture books of all time.
 Kundig has been published over 450 times in publications worldwide, including the Financial Times, The Wall Street Journal, Architectural Record, Dwell, Architectural Digest and The New York Times.
 Kundig’s undergraduate and graduate architecture degrees are from the University of Washington.

 Early life and career

-Tom Kundig was born on October 9, 1954 in Merced, California and raised in Spokane, Washington.
+Kundig was born on October 9, 1954, in Merced, California, and raised in Spokane, Washington.
 As a teenager, he found early influences in his work at sawmills, his surroundings and his time spent hiking, skiing and climbing.
 "I experienced being relatively humble in the landscape," Kundig says about his childhood.
 "Mountaineering and architecture have many parallels—they're about solving the problem in as clear and economic means as possible—it's not about getting to the top."
 He also took inspiration from the sculptor Harold Balazs, who taught him that building a project is the most important part of the design process as well as how tough it is to be an artist.

 In college, Kundig originally trained as a geophysicist before switching to architecture, his father's profession.
 In an interview with the National Building Museum, he says: